KaterinaZaharieva/DevOpsProject/README.md

 kubectl get pods
 ```

-### If the STATUS for the poods if "ErrImageNeverPull" you need to execute the following command:
+### If the STATUS for the poods is "ErrImageNeverPull" you need to execute the following command:

 ```
 eval $(minikube docker-env)